STEWARDSHIP

 In Russian, there is a distinction between two adjectives that are both glossed as “Russian”. ‘Русск-’ « Russk- » refers to the Russian people as a cultural and ethnic group, or to their culture or history. ‘Российск-’ « Rossiĭsk- » refers to Russia as a place.

-For the modern states dominated by Russians:
+For the modern Russian state:

 © O.T.
 FORD